 Missing: The attribute is either not present, or present and either null or nilled (cf. clause 4.2.3.2)

-Populated: The attribute is present and has been assigned a value conforming to its constraints.
+Populated: The attribute is present and has been assigned a value conforming to its datatype.

 Conventions for value descriptors in Part 10a formats